-This Summer Restoration Workshop consists of an intensive learning experience at the LdM restoration lab in Florence complemented with on-site field work, during which participants will approach the fundamentals of historical painting and of modern painting restoration techniques.
+This Summer Conservation Workshop consists of an intensive learning experience at the LdM restoration lab in Florence complemented with on-site field work, during which participants will approach the fundamentals of historical painting and of modern painting restoration techniques.
 By working on original oil paintings, mural paintings, and frescoes, students gain a comprehensive knowledge of the subject and the basic skills of the profession.

-Along with related historical, religious and cultural insights, students balance studio classes in Florence with field work in inspiring locations in Italy.
+Along with related historical, religious and cultural insights, students balance studio classes in Florence with field work in inspiring locations in Italy, such as, depending on the projects, the historical towns of Piancastagnaio (Tuscany region), Santa Maria Tiberina (Umbria region), or the Capraia Island.